 IRA (made up of stocks and mutual funds)

 Minus 10% of $500,000 ($500,000 x .10)

-(assumes the borrower is not yet 59 1/2 years of age at the time this income is being calculated; therefore, it is subject to a 10% penalty for early distribution.
-This penalty must be levied against any cash being withdrawn for closing the transaction as well as the remaining funds used to calculate the income stream.)
+(Assumes a 10% penalty applies for early distribution, which must be levied against any cash being withdrawn for closing the transaction as well as the remaining funds used to calculate the income stream.)

 Total eligible documented assets

 ($245,000/360 (or applicable term of loan in months))

 All of the following loan parameters must be met in order for employment-related assets to be used as qualifying income: